spotizerr-dev/spotizerr/README.md

 - Search using spotify's catalog
 - Credential management system
 - Download queue with real-time progress
+- Service fallback system when downloading*
+- Real time downloading**

-- Service fallback system when downloading, it will first try to download each track from Deezer and only if it fails, will grab it from Spotify
+*It will first try to download each track from Deezer and only if it fails, will grab it from Spotify **Only for spotify.
+For each track, it matches its length with the time it takes to download it

 ## Prerequisites